juanpallotta/LPP/README.md

 ## <a name="Automatizing_LPP"></a>Automatizing LPP

 In order to run all the LPP modules automatically, this repository contains a Linux script to do this task.
-The name of this script is `run_LPP_Analysis.sh`, and you can find it at the root folder of this repository.
+The name of this script is `run_LPP_Analysis.sh`, and you can find it in the root folder of this repository.
 It uses a general configuration file named located in the configuration folder `Lidar_Configuration_Files/LPP_Settings.sh`.

-With this script, the outputs and input paths and filenames of every module are automatically generated and passed as argument for every `lidarAnalysis_PDLx`.
+With this script, the outputs and input paths and file names of every module are automatically generated and passed as arguments for every `lidarAnalysis_PDLx`.
 The rules for performing this task are explained in this section.

-This automatization process use another configuration file, named `Lidar_Configuration_Files/LPP_Settings.sh`, where the data set level and the input and output paths are set.
+This automatization process uses another configuration file, named `Lidar_Configuration_Files/LPP_Settings.sh`, where the data set level and the input and output paths are set.
 An example of this file can be seen below:

 ```bash
 #!/bin/bash